 IFRS 10 Consolidated Financial Statements: This standard replaces the current IAS 27 Consolidated and Separate Financial Statements.
-The standard identifies the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the parent company.
+The standard identifies the concept of control as the determining factor in whether an entity should be included within the Consolidated Financial Statements of the parent company.
 The Company started the application of IFRS 10 in the financial statements effective from January 1, 2013.
-There were no significant impacts to the financial statements as a result of adopting this standard.
+There were no significant impacts to the consolidated financial statements as a result of adopting this standard.

 IFRS 12 Disclosure of Interests in Other Entities: This standard requires disclosures relating to an entity's interests in subsidiaries, joint arrangements and associates, including the reporting entity's involvement with other entities.
 The Company started the application of IFRS 12 in the financial statements effective from January 1, 2013.
-There were no significant impacts to the financial statements as a result of adopting this standard.
+There were no significant impacts to the consolidated financial statements as a result of adopting this standard.

 IFRS 13 Fair Value Measurements: This standard establishes a single source of guidance for all fair value measurements required by other IFRS, clarifies the definition of fair value, and enhances disclosures about fair value measurements.
 IFRS 13 applies when other IFRS require or permit fair value measurements or disclosures.
 IFRS 13 specifies how an entity should measure fair value and disclose fair value information.
 It does not specify when an entity should measure an asset, a liability, or its own equity instrument at fair value.
-The Company's adoption of IFRS 13, on Jan.
-1, 2013, did not have a material financial impact upon the consolidated financial position or results of operations.
+The Company started the application of IFRS 13 in the financial statements effective from January 1, 2013.
+There were no significant impacts to the consolidated financial statements as a result of adopting this standard.